-This bill amends Section 321.52 of the Iowa Code to allow insurers to apply for a salvage certificate of title for a motor vehicle without needing to surrender the existing certificate of title or the manufacturer's or importer's statement of origin.
-The bill specifies that this can occur if ownership of the vehicle has been or will be transferred to the insurer following a settlement with the previous owner due to damage, and at least thirty days have passed since the settlement.
-The application must now include an affidavit from the insurer confirming that they have made at least two attempts to obtain the necessary title documents from the previous owner and lienholders.
+The bill amends Section 321.52 of the Iowa Code to allow insurers to apply for a salvage certificate of title for a motor vehicle without needing to surrender the original certificate of title or the manufacturer's statement of origin, provided certain conditions are met.
+Specifically, the insurer must have ownership transferred to them through a settlement with the previous owner due to vehicle damage, and at least thirty days must have passed since the settlement.
+The application process requires the insurer to submit an affidavit certifying that they made at least two attempts to obtain the necessary title documents from the previous owner and lienholders.
 Additionally, if the vehicle is deemed a total loss, the insurer can submit supporting documents that do not require notarization and may be signed electronically.

 Statutes affected: